Fleek (FLK) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Fleek Historical Price

-According to the latest data gathered on Fleek live price page, the current price of Fleek is 0.1749USD.
+According to the latest data gathered on Fleek live price page, the current price of Fleek is 0.1594USD.
 The circulating supply of Fleek(FLK) is

 In the past 24 hours, Fleek has shown a price movement of